Diamond White

 Diamond White (born January 1, 1999) is an American singer and actress.
-In 2012, she was a contestant on the second season of the U.S. version of The X Factor, where she finished in fifth place.
+In 2012, she was a contestant on the second season of the U.S. version of The X Factor, where she became the ninth contestant eliminated in the competition.
 She voices Frankie Greene on the Discovery Family series Transformers: Rescue Bots, Fuli on the Disney Junior series The Lion Guard and had a cameo appearance on The Haunted Hathaways and has recurring roles on Sofia the First and Phineas and Ferb.
 She also provided the voice of Babs Byuteman on the 2019 Netflix series, Pinky Malinky.
 From November 2020 to July 2024, she played the contract role of Paris Buckingham on the CBS soap opera The Bold and the Beautiful.
 In 2021, she began voicing Lunella Lafayette/Moon Girl in the Disney Channel animated series Moon Girl and Devil Dinosaur, which premiered in early 2023.